BOTOX | DYSPORT | XEOMIN

 There’s no wrong or right choice and what worked for your friend might not have the same result for you.
 The only way to find out which product is best for you is to receive the comparable dose of each product in the same area by the same injector and note the result and longevity of each product.
 At our office, we charge the same price for the comparable dose used with each product.
 Let us know if you would like to try the different brands at each visit and decide for yourself which you like best!

-Botox (onabotulinumtoxin A) by Allergan, same company that makes Juvederm, Voluma, and Latisse) first earned Food and Drug Administration (FDA) approval for medical use in 1989.
-It has since received cosmetic FDA approval for use in frown lines (glabellar lines), forehead lines, and crow's feet (peri-orbital rhytids).
+(onabotulinumtoxin A) by Allergan, same company that makes Juederm, Voluma, and Latisse) first earned Food and Drug Administration (FDA) approval for medical use in 1989.
+It has since received cosmetic FDA approval for use in frown lines (glabellar lines) and crow’s feet (peri-orbital rhytids).

 Onset of results is usually about 7-10 days after injection into targeted muscles.
-When used in proper dosing recommended by the company (5 injection sites containing 20 units of Botox for frown lines, 3 injection sites containing 24 units of Botox for crow's feet, 5 or more injections sites containing 20 units of Botox for forehead lines), the duration of results usually last about 3-4 months.
+When used in proper dosing recommended by the company (6 injection sites containing 20 units of Botox for frown lines, 3 injection sites containing 24 units of Dysport for crow’s feet), the duration of results usually lasts about 3-4 months.
 Some patients have more sensitive muscles and respond to fewer units, while others such as most men may require higher doses to achieve the same results.